aldur/aldur.github.io/_posts/2023-10-15-migrating-to-cloudflare-pages.md

 Actions, then, provide additional space for customization, if one needs to.
 But simplicity comes with constraints, too.

-In my case, I was looking at how to integrate privacy-preserving (and GDPR-compliant) analytics into the blog.
-GitHub Pages doesn't provide analytics.
+In my case, I wanted to add privacy-preserving (and GDPR-compliant) analytics to the blog.
+GitHub doesn't provide analytics for pages.
-[Plausible](https://plausible.io) is a great alternative.
-But the _very little_
-(read: _0_) traffic on this blog doesn't justify their paid plans; the self-hosted option instead requires spinning up an instance, securing it, maintaining it, and so on.
+[Plausible](https://plausible.io) would be a good alternative, but the _little_ traffic on this blog doesn't justify their paid plans; the self-hosted option instead requires spinning up an instance, securing it, maintaining it, and so on.
 Not ideal.

-That's when I thought about Cloudflare Pages -- their product to serve static content.
+That's when I thought about Cloudflare Pages -- their option to serve static content.

-Being integrated into Cloudflare, their Pages provide [privacy-preserving analytics](https://www.cloudflare.com/en-gb/web-analytics/) that don't rely on client state and don't require adding the most-hated-banner of the web: "_Allow Cookies?_".
+Being integrated into Cloudflare, Pages can measure [privacy-preserving analytics](https://www.cloudflare.com/en-gb/web-analytics/) that don't rely on client state and don't require adding the most-hated-banner of the web: "_Allow Cookies?_".
 Also, I have used Cloudflare to manage DNSs before.
 If I ever move this to a custom domain, it would be good to have everything it one place[^censorship].

-So, Cloudflare Pages it is.
+So, Cloudflare Pages.

 ## Setting things up